erichodges/ericsRepo/README.md

 - `awake`: has a `Boolean` value, and the default is `false`

 #### methods
+- `speak`: has a string as a value (e.g., a pig would return "oink!")
 - `growUp()`: adds one year to animal's `age`
 - `feed()`: if the animal is awake, return's the string `"NOM NOM NOM"`
 - `wakeUp()`: changes `awake` to `true`